Astrology is ambient. Like the Latin meaning of the word ambient: it is all around.

 • Note: the Lots (commonly called the Arabic Parts, i.e. the Part of Fortune) are one major unifying component between systems and astrologies throughout time.
 The Lots are older than Hellenistic astrology, probably Babylonian or Egyptian in origin, and utilizing them was of chief importance to Hellenistic and Persian astrologers.
 Modern astrologers too, due in large part to the lunation cycle work of Dane Rudhyar, employ the Lot of Fortune and sometimes the Lot of Spirit.
 The Lot of Fortune itself even offers an alternate Ascendant!
 Lots are planetary pictures―an important feature of Symmetrical astrology—and are expressions of planetary phase relationships.
 These sensitive symmetrical points are potent and mysterious, they marry astrological thought through the ages!
 To me they feel timeless.

-I work with triplicity and trigon lords, bounds, antiscia, declination, parans, planets in phasis -heliacal risings and settings, and planetary stations.
+I also work with triplicity and trigon lords, bounds, antiscia, declination, parans, planets in phasis -heliacal risings and settings, and planetary stations.

 Recommended: